2121 Ala Wai

 Across 37 listings, many mention a “pool,” “swimming pool,” or “new pool,” but none explicitly describe it as a “heated pool” or “heated swimming pool.”
 For example, remarks state “pool, sauna and security,” “new pool, BBQs, sauna,” and “re-tiled pool, sauna, rec & meeting rooms,” yet never add “heated.”
 I counted 20+ listings referencing a pool, all silent on heating.
 No listing claims the pool is heated, and there is no contradictory evidence.
 Given this consistent omission in amenity-rich descriptions, the declared value of False is supported, though silence is not absolute proof.

-I searched for explicit salt-water pool wording such as 'saltwater pool,' 'salt pool,' or 'saline pool.'
-The remarks mention a pool many times, but never identify it as salt water.
+I searched for phrases like "salt water pool," "saltwater pool," and similar saline-pool wording.
+The remarks mention a pool many times, including a renovated pool, but never identify it as salt water.

 Across 37 listings, 0 mention any kind of shared or 'community laundry' or 'laundry room.'
 Instead, at least 12 listings explicitly highlight in‑unit laundry, using phrases like 'in-unit washer and dryer,' 'washer/dryer in-unit,' 'There is also a washer/dryer inside the unit!' and 'stacked washer/dryer.'
 No listing references coin laundry, laundry on each floor, or common laundry facilities, and there is no conflicting evidence suggesting shared laundry exists.
 This consistent emphasis on in‑unit laundry strongly supports the declared value of False, with the caveat that silence alone from other units cannot absolutely rule out any shared laundry area.